thomvaill/log4brains/README.md

         with:
           node-version: "14"
       # NPM:
-      # (unfortunately we cannot use `npm ci` for now because of this bug: https://github.com/npm/cli/issues/558)
+      # (unfortunately, we cannot use `npm ci` for now because of this bug: https://github.com/npm/cli/issues/558)
       - name: Install and Build Log4brains (NPM)
         run: |
           npm install